Echsecutor/beyond-did-web/README.md

 approach for achieving long-term non-repudiation.
 However, its implementation can be more challenging compared to the aforementioned method.

-Being a self certifying identifiers and a robust microledger with DID:web transforms DID:web from a very basic approach to an auditable solution including tamper-proof timestamping and sequencing of DID document configuration events.
+Being a self certifying identifiers and a robust microledger with did:web transforms did:web from a very basic approach to an auditable solution including tamper-proof timestamping and sequencing of DID document configuration events.

 When snapshots of such a micro-ledger are stored on an immutable, publicly